vinyluis/Articles/Kolmogorov-Smirnov/README.md

 # Kolmogorov-Smirnov

-Article 1: *Comparing sample distributions with Kolmogorov-Smirnov test* (TBD)
+Article 1: *Comparing sample distributions with Kolmogorov-Smirnov test*

 [[EN]](https://towardsdatascience.com/comparing-sample-distributions-with-the-kolmogorov-smirnov-ks-test-a2292ad6fee5) Introduction to the Kolmogorov-Smirnov (KS) test, and how it is used in normality tests.
 How to use KS tests to compare two samples and discover if they come from the same distribution.